 On the right hand side of the page forms may be downloaded, filled out and submitted to the Township by mail or Apply Online for Permits

 You can now apply for permits anytime.
 Please fill out your forms, scan them into your computers and then upload them to the Township.
 Make sure you have filled out your forms and have them ready to upload in a PDF format.
-Please follow this link to upload your documents to the Township.
+Please follow this link to apply online and upload your documents to the Township.

 Schedule Inspections Online

 You can now schedule inspections online by filing out this form.
 Please note we need at least 24 hour notice.

 Building & Zoning Permit Applications

 All Building Permit Applications must include a Zoning Application